Financial-Times/treecreeper/CONTRIBUTING.md

 ## You're probably not finished yet

-Please have a read through The [model specification](MODEL_SPECIFICATION.md), which will tell you how to define enums, validation rules for strings, group properties into fieldsets and add further configuration to properties and types.
-If you find anything confusing please don't hesitate to raise it in the #biz-ops slack channel, or submit a pull request with a work in progress and ask for comment
+Please have a read through the [model specification](MODEL_SPECIFICATION.md), which will tell you how to define enums, create validation rules for strings, group properties into fieldsets and add further configuration to properties and types.
+If you find anything confusing please don't hesitate to raise it in the #biz-ops slack channel, or submit a pull request with a `work in progress` label and ask for comment.